CodeYouOrg/intro_pscode/README.md

 ### Task C: Product Package Counter

-**Task:** You need to develop a program that counts the number of items that it scans to sort for boxing into cases.
+**Task:** You need to develop a program that counts the number of items that a hardware device scans to sort for boxing packages into cases.
 Each package scanned is two (2) products.
 Each case can only fit 50 product packages.
 Write a program that prints numbers from 2 to 50, counting by twos.

 **Hint:** Loops